“If carrots got you drunk, rabbits would be messed up!” – Mitch Hedberg.

 - Preheat oven to 400.

-- Check tenderness, then add 1/4 cup water, cover and roast till tender, about 30 more min.
+- Check tenderness, then add ¼ cup water, cover with foil, roasting till tender, ~30 more mins.

-- Remove from oven, cool slightly and cut into smaller pieces.
+- Remove from oven, cool slightly & cut into smaller pieces.

 - Reduce oven temperature to 375.

-- In bowl combine all ingredients for crouton marinade except bread, whisking well.
+- In bowl combine all ingredients for crouton marinade except bread, whisking well, then adding bread chunks stirring to coat.

-- **We'll be using a handheld immersion blender for this. if you don't have one, you'll have to run batches of soup through your food processor or blender.
+- **We will be using a handheld immersion blender for this (if you don't have one, you'll can run batches of soup through a food processor or blender).

 - In large soup pot/enameled dutch oven, melt butter, add chopped garlic, celery, onion.

-- Begin to sauté, then add 1/4 cup white wine, salt & pepper, to sweat-out until tender/translucent.
+- Begin to sauté, then add ¼ cup white wine, salt & pepper, to sweat-out until tender/translucent, then add rosemary.

-- Meanwhile, in bowl add cream & milk & warm slightly.
-Add saffron threads, let steep.
+- Meanwhile, in bowl add cream warm slightly in microwave.
+Add saffron threads and steep, set aside.

-- Once aromatics are tender on stove, add chopped roasted carrot and potato, stir.
+- Once aromatics are tender on stove, add chopped roasted carrot & potato, stir.

-- Add 1 can of chicken stock, and all dry seasonings.
-Let simmer about 10 min.
+- Add half carton of chicken broth, and all dry seasonings & let simmer ~10 min.

-- Next use immersion blender & purée until smooth, with no chunks remaining.
+- Next use immersion blender in pot to purée until smooth, with no chunks remaining.

-- Turn off heat and once soup is slightly cooler, stir in steeped saffron milk mix, combine.
+- Turn off heat and once soup is slightly cooler, stir in steeped saffron cream & orange zest..

-- Return to heat, mixing in 3/4 of second can of broth slowly, to incorporate for a smooth consistency.
+- Return pot to low heat & mix in rest of broth slowly, to incorporate for a smooth & desired consistency (can add more broth as needed).

-- Serve warm with little bit of sour cream on top, followed by crumbled bacon & croutons!
+- Serve warm with little sour cream on top, followed by crumbled bacon & croutons!

 That really is one beautiful bowl of beta carotene…

-The spice is indeed right-on with this!
-All of our flavors work harmoniously together, giving our soup a very fresh & bold flavor.
-Citrus-rosemary croutons and bacon give us the salty tang we need to make this a hit.
-At last, another Spring meal well enjoyed…rabbits would be jealous…
+The spice is indeed right with this one.
+All of our flavors work harmoniously together, giving our soup a very fresh & bold flavor (not to mention color).
+The soup alone is flavorful, but the citrus-rosemary croutons and bacon give us the salty tang & texture to make this even better.
+At last, another Spring meal well enjoyed (rabbits would be jealous).

 Pin It